 The store

-The Oxford Street Primark is a multi-storey department store, with different floors dedicated to specific product categories such as women’s, men’s and children’s fashion, accessories and homeware.
-The range includes everyday basics, seasonal items and trend-driven collections, all priced significantly lower than many other Oxford Street retailers, making Primark one of the best options for cheap shopping in central London.
-Style influences reflect street fashion and social media trends, and collections are updated frequently throughout the season.
+The Oxford Street Primark is a multi-storey store, with separate floors for women's, men's and children's fashion, accessories and homeware.
+The range covers everyday basics, seasonal pieces and trend-driven collections, all priced well below most other Oxford Street retailers, which makes it one of the best options for cheap shopping in central London.
+Styles lean into street fashion and social-media trends, and the collections are refreshed often through the season.

 In addition to clothing, the store features a large accessories and beauty section offering jewellery, bags, shoes, scarves and sunglasses, as well as make-up, skincare and hair products.
 The homeware range includes bedding, towels, soft furnishings and small decorative items, forming a substantial part of the store’s overall offering.